What is Wrong with Continual Learning in Medical Image Segmentation?: Related work

 \subsection{Applications to semantic segmentation}

 Most work on continual learning has focused on the classification problem.
 However, recent research has looked into adapting these strategies for semantic segmentation.

-Following the pseudo-rehearsal strategy, a simple approach consists of saving image statistics of previous domains for pseudo-example generation \cite{Wu2019}.
-Using a distillation loss, Shmelkov et al. prevent catastrophic forgetting for object detection \cite{shmelkov2017incremental}.
-Michieli and Zanuttigh expand on this by distinguishing between output and feature-level distillation terms \cite{Michieli2019}, through results show that considering the divergence of intermediate features rarely improves the performance.
-Recently, Cermelli et al. introduce a distillation loss that takes into account how the proportion of background pixels change across domains, and show that this improves the performance on segmentation tasks \cite{Cermelli2020}.
+Following the pseudo-rehearsal strategy, a simple approach consists of saving image statistics of previous domains for pseudo-example generation \cite{wu2019ace}.
+Using a distillation loss, Shmelkov et al. \cite{shmelkov2017incremental} prevent catastrophic forgetting for object detection.
+Michieli et al. \cite{Michieli2019} expand on this by distinguishing between output and feature-level distillation terms, through results show that considering the divergence of intermediate features rarely improves the performance.
+Recently, Cermelli et al. \cite{cermelli2020modeling} introduce a distillation loss that takes into account how the proportion of background pixels change across domains and show that this improves segmentation performance.

-Beyond pseudo-rehearsal methods, Nguyen et al. propose a regularization-based approach that uses saliency maps as a measure for parameter importance \cite{Nguyen2020}, and Matsumoto and Yanai introduce a sparse-connectivity method that learns task-specific masks \cite{Matsumoto2020}.
+Beyond pseudo-rehearsal methods, Nguyen et al. \cite{nguyen2020dissecting} propose a regularization-based approach that uses saliency maps as a measure for parameter importance, and Matsumoto and Yanai \cite{matsumoto2020continual} introduce a sparse-connectivity method that learns task-specific masks.

 Unlike in classification or regression, where even wrong outputs may seem plausible, semantic segmentation poses the additional challenge that output masks must maintain certain characteristics to resemble the ground truth, such as having a certain number of connected components or adhering to geometric properties.
-Sequential learning causes the integrity of masks to deteriorate, even if the correct region of interest is identified.
-This is reflected on a greater gap between the performance of static and continual learning results in semantic segmentation.
+Sequential learning causes the integrity of masks to deteriorate, even if the correct ROI is identified.
+This is reflected in a greater gap between the performance of static and continual learning results in semantic segmentation.